CJStadler/s3logfs/doc/data-structures.md

 - imap version (incremented value, only incremented when a file is deleted and/or truncated)
 - offset in segment to data block

 The file id combined with the imap version represent a unique ID, if these values do not match the current inode/imap version in the CheckpointRecovery structure the data block is considered junk an can be deleted.
+If we decide to implement versioning, we can then use a date/time stamp and age to determine when we remove blocks.

+Sprite LFS also has a SegmentUsageTable, as a method by which to identify Segments that can be cleaned.
+The usage table keeps track of the number of live blocks in a given segment and the most recent modified time.
+Sprite LFS has this data structure as separate from the SegmentSummary data structure but I believe they can be combined.

 ```
 SegmentSummary
+  - number of live blocks
+  - last modified of any data block (3 inodes in segment, greatest last modified from these files)
-  - array of SSDataBlock elements stored in their offset position
+  - array of SSData elements stored in their offset position
-  - Ex: data block at offset 10, is in array position 10
+  - Note: data block at offset 10, is in array position 10

 SSData
   - file number
   - imap version
+  - last modified
 ```